cdpipeline/vetinary-care-solutions/readme.md

 In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.
 A similar setups is provided for MySql and PostgreSQL in case a persistent database configuration is needed.
-To run petclinic locally using persistent database, it is needed to run with profile defined in main pom.xml file.
+To run petclinic locally using HELLO Databases how are y database, it is needed to run with profile defined in main pom.xml file. ou any changes
 For MySQL database, it is needed to run with 'MySQL' profile defined in main pom.xml file.

 ```